anshika0singh099-sys/Fundamental-of-AI-and-ML-project-/README.md

 So, I created this project to **automatically detect whether a message is safe or scam** using a machine learning model.

-# Steps followed in this project:

-Load the dataset from a CSV file
-Clean the text (remove punctuation, numbers, etc.)
-Convert text into numbers using TF-IDF
-Train the model using Naive Bayes algorithm
-Test the model and check accuracy

 ##  How It Works

 The system learns from a dataset of messages that are already labeled as: